 $1,000 would fund an Asian scholars’ travel; smaller amounts could support travel within Africa.

-Future possibilitiess could includespirituality and engagement.
+Future possibilities: 2017 or 2018?
+Topics could include climate change, spirituality and inter-religious engagement, “spiritual but not religious” (SBNR).
 Frank will explore whether Fordham might be open to hosting.

 Founders’ Circle Prize: The group discussed how often the Prize should be offered, reviewing the 2013 minutes:

-History: The Prize was designed as an initiative to mark our anniversary; no one volunteered to judge entries, so Ann created an ad hoc committee of former presidents (Arthur Holder and Dave Perrin).
+History: The Prize was designed as an initiative to mark our anniversary; no one volunteered to judge entries, so Ann [Astell] created an ad hoc committee of former presidents (Arthur Holder and Dave Perrin).
 About six or seven essays were submitted.
 It was intended to be an annual event.

 Frequency: The contest was not conducted this year.
 The Board discussed making it a biannual or triannual award, or offering it only in conjunction with summer conferences to assure the winner will be able to present the winning essay.
 Participating in the contest is listed among the benefits of membership, so offering it annually might be appropriate; Ann works with another society that holds a similar contest annually and receives about ten high-quality submissions.